-The definitions of academic dishonesty and the procedures for pursuing complaints of academic dishonesty are described in UMUC policy 150.25 Academic Dishonesty and Plagiarism.
+The definitions of academic dishonesty and the procedures for pursuing complaints of academic dishonesty are described in UMGC policy 150.25 Academic Dishonesty and Plagiarism.

 Appealing a Grade

-Procedures for appealing a grade are detailed in UMUC Policy 130.80, "Procedures for Review of Alleged Arbitrary and Capricious Grading."
+Procedures for appealing a grade are detailed in UMGC Policy 130.80, "Procedures for Review of Alleged Arbitrary and Capricious Grading."

 You are responsible for attending all classes and any related activities regularly and punctually.
 In some courses, faculty may base part of the final grade on class participation.
 Absence from class does not excuse you from missed coursework.
 You are responsible for obtaining detailed information about missed class sessions, including their content, activities covered, and any announcements or assignments.
 Failure to complete any required coursework may adversely affect your grade.
 Faculty are not expected to repeat material that you have missed because of your absence from class.